brayden-marshall/Logo/README.md

 ## Bugs

 - commands that take three RGB values as input do not have any range checking on arguments
+- Lexer does not properly return errors: create a custom error type `LexResult` and have lexer.next() return Option<LexResult>

 ## Thoughts For Improvement